 When it comes to advertising, Google and Facebook aren’t really competitors.
 In fact, one of the most effective ways to drive traffic is by running PPC ads on both sites.

 Say one of your clients is a theme park in Liverpool.
-With Google AdWords, you can get a result for your client’s site to display for a query like “Liverpool attractions.”
+With Google Ads, you can get a result for your client’s site to display for a query like “Liverpool attractions.”
 This targets people who are actively looking for things to do in Liverpool.

 Facebook ads display in users’ news feeds, so they’re better for targeting people who may be interested but aren’t actively searching for information.